Secretary of State

 You can obtain Proof of veteran status - How can I obtain a copy of my DD214?

 Secretary of State offices will accept other documents issued prior to 1950 if they indicate an honorable or general discharge.
 Photocopies of official documents are acceptable.
-Veteran documentation will not be retained by the Secretary of State and will be destroyed if provided by mail.
+Veteran documentation won't be retained by the Secretary of State and will be destroyed if provided by mail.

 Documentation needs to be presented only upon the initial request for a driver's license or ID card with the designation.
 Subsequent licenses and ID cards will have the designation unless you request that it be removed.